Indochina Airlines

 Indochina Airlines (Hãng Hàng không Đông Dương) was a short-lived Vietnamese airline based in Ho Chi Minh City.
 It was the first operational private airline based in Vietnam, originally licensed in May 2008 as Air Speed Up (Hãng hàng không Tăng Tốc).
 The founder and chairman of the board was Vietnamese musician Hà Hùng Dũng.
-Indochina Airlines began selling tickets on 12 November 2008 and launched its first commercial flights from Tan Son Nhat International Airport in Ho Chi Minh City to Noi Bai International Airport in Hanoi and Da Nang International Airport in Da Nang on 25 November 2008.
+Indochina Airlines began selling tickets on 12 November 2008 and launched its first commercial flights between Tan Son Nhat International Airport, Noi Bai International Airport, and Da Nang International Airport on 25 November 2008.
 After a series of difficulties, including unresolved debts and a decrease in customers, Indochina Airlines ceased flying on November 25, 2009; its schedule was revoked two days later.

 Establishment

 The company was first incorporated and licensed as "Air Speed Up" in May 2008.
 The Vietnamese name, Tăng Tốc, as spelled, means "speed up"; however, if written without accents (i.e., Tang Toc), the name could be interpreted as "death and grief" (Tang Tóc).
 For this reason, the company applied for a name change soon after it was licensed.
 Initially, company chairman Hà Hùng Dũng planned to purchase the Viet Airways brand owned by Jetstar Pacific Airlines, but Jetstar Pacific declined the sale, citing the desire to develop the Viet Airways brand in the future.

-Realizing the great potential in the field of international logistics, Indochina Airlines has embarked on restructuring, shifting its operations to international cargo transportation.
+Realizing the great potential in the field of international logistics, Indochina Airlines embarked on restructuring, shifting its operations to international cargo transportation.
 Instead of continuing to compete in the commercial aviation sector, the airline has set a goal of becoming a reliable partner for businesses and individuals in Vietnam who need to send goods internationally.

 Indochina Airlines is actively rebuilding its brand image by expanding partnerships with international carriers.
 At the same time, the airline is constantly investing in technology and infrastructure to meet the increasing demands of the global logistics market.
 With this transformation, Indochina Airlines hopes to affirm its new position in the transportation industry, while contributing to the development of Vietnam's logistics sector on the international map.